 By Blase DiStefano

-For those readers too young to remember the White House in the early ’60s, here are a few facts: It was home to the youngest president ever.
+For those readers too young to remember the White House in the early ’60s, here are a few facts (at the time of this interview in 2007): It was home to the youngest president ever.
 President John Fitzgerald Kennedy was 43 years old (a first … and a last) and Catholic (also a first … and a last).
 The first lady was Jacqueline Kennedy, and the couple had two children, Caroline and John Jr. The First Couple had many gay friends, though the early ’60s was not a time when that was discussed.

 I spoke with David Pitts about his new book, Jack and Lem: John F. Kennedy and Lem Billings—The Untold Story of an Extraordinary Friendship (Carroll & Graf Publishers).